Stacy Penner

 This image was generated by Midjourney, an AI visualization program, using a simple prompt: “How will artificial intelligence positively and negatively affect the world.”

-Co-led by Dr. Pourang Irani and Dr. Wendy Wong, the Data Safety and AI Literacy cluster will create digital literacy tools for better data safety.
+Co-led by Dr. Pourang Irani and Dr. Wendy Wong, the Digital Transparency Research Excellence Cluster will create digital literacy tools for better data safety.

 Given the challenges around accountability with AI applications and their heavy reliance on data generated by, and about, humans, the cluster will focus on equipping the broader community with the essential tools needed to make informed choices and leverage the numerous advantages of AI.
 The cluster is a collaboration between humanists and social scientists dedicated to understanding the effects of AI on society and humanity and technologists specializing in visual computing and engineering.